mlsys-seo/ooo-backprop/Modifications.md

+# Overview

+Our optimized scheduling algorithms for data-parallel and pipeline-parallel training are implemented entirely in Python, which is described at the botton of this page.
+For the single-GPU training, our optimization, that is, multi-stream ooo computation, requires modifications in TensorFlow, which we first describe below.

+## Changes in TensorFlow for single-GPU Training

 The source code modification in TensorFlow XLA is for multi-stream out-of-order computation (Section 4.1) and pre-compiled kernel issue (Section 4.2) for single-GPU training.
 The following (A–D) are the locations and descriptions of our modifications.

 ### A. Stream allocation